-The Company's financial instruments that are exposed to concentration of credit risk consist primarily of cash and cash equivalents.
+The Company's financial instruments that are exposed to concentration of credit risk consist primarily of cash, cash equivalents and available for sale securities.
 The Company maintains its cash in bank accounts, the balance of which generally exceed federally insured limits.
-The Company maintains its cash equivalents in investments in money market funds and, at times, in U.S. Treasury securities and investment-grade corporate debt securities with original maturities of 90 days or less.
+The Company maintains its cash equivalents and available for sale securities in investments in money market funds, in U.S. Treasury securities and asset-backed securities and investment-grade corporate debt securities with original maturities of 90 days or less.